starchturrets/windows-shenanigans/guide.md

 # Edge Optional Features

-By default, Edge has many features that could leak private data and browsing history:
+Using Edge is a trade off between privacy and security.
+By default, Edge has many features that could leak private data and browsing history.
+On the other hand, it does have legitimate security features such as MDAG and Enhanced Security Mode.
+It is up to you whether to use it or to just use another Browser such as Brave/Chrome/Firefox.

 In `edge://settings/privacy` disable the following:
 - [ ] Search and service improvement > Help improve Microsoft products by sending the results from searches on the web